Danielovich/markdownposts/three-page-path-challenge-first-iteration.md

 [Make sure to read the problem scope in first article in this series.](/a-man-with-a-three-page-path-challenge.html)

+### Though processing and showing your not so good hand

 In this article I will try to get my head around the first question of the challenge; What is the most common three page pattern for all users ?

 When looking at a programming challenge, I usually spend some time processing and mentally mapping some of the issues at hand.
 I doubt this is a unique trait for me, but perhaps I spend more time than others thinking before writing any code.
 I like to come prepared, and I don't really like surprises.
 I am not a particularly fast programmer, but when I come prepared, it usually helps.
 I put pressure elsewhere in the beginning.
 But I still iterate during my implementation.